Choosing new display cases

 Conservation grade criteria

-- Sealed from airflow - the case should have less than 0.1 air changes per day
+- Sealed from airflow – the case should have an air exchange rate of less than 0.1 per day (for more information see this article).

 - Built from chemically stable materials, so avoid wood and wood composites such as Medium Density Fibreboard (MDF).

 - The possibility of relative humidity control to create micro-climates.

 - No internal heat sources such as lighting.

 Conservation grade cases are essential for any items that require tightly controlled environments.
 This applies especially in rooms where environmental factors fluctuate, such as in museum foyers or city-centre buildings.
 These sealed cases protect items against shifts in relative humidity and air pollution.

 Examples of items that might require controlled display environments include:

 - Organic materials, such as wood from archaeological finds

 - Chemically unstable items, such as celluloid nitrate or geological specimens